-When The Dead South came to San Diego recently to play a show at the House of Blues, we snuck onto their tour bus to hang out and talk banjos with Colton Crawford.
+When The Dead South came to San Diego this past winter to play a show at the House of Blues, we snuck onto their tour bus to hang out and talk banjos with Colton Crawford.

 A beautiful, crisp, and sunny morning rose over downtown San Diego in early December as Jonathan and I carried banjos, cameras, mics from our allotted parking lot, with the Red Trolley whirring past as we did.
 We were headed down to the House of Blues where the tour bus of folk/bluegrass/pop/rock quartet The Dead South had settled in for the day.
 And waiting for us was Colton Crawford, banjoist for The Dead South and on this particular morning, the only band member awake following a late show and drive from LA the previous evening.

 And considering his obvious lack of sleep, Colton was on top form, as we chatted about his discovery of banjo, his approach, and how it fits into the band's style and songwriting, all the while navigating the nostalgic, and somewhat claustrophobic memories of life on a tour bus.